Eddy-Arch/sxivm/README.md

 ![sxiv](http://muennich.github.com/sxiv/img/logo.png "sxiv")

 ## this is a small patch of the sxiv image viewer, that lets you change the colors via colors.h
-### everything else is basically the same.  all credit goes to the original developer.
+### also, this patch removes the need for xrdb and xresources. everything else is basically the same.  all credit goes to the original developer.

 **Simple X Image Viewer**